What is a grievance?

 To appeal an action you may:

-- Call DHMP Grievances and Appeals at 303-602-2261, TTY users should call 711.
+• Call DHMP Complaints and Appeals at 303-602-2261, TTY users should call 711.
 If you appeal an action verbally, you must also send in a written appeal (unless you have requested an expedited appeal)

 Denver, CO 80204

-If your life or health is in danger and you need DHMP to make a decision on your appeal right away, you can call DHMP Grievances and Appeals Department at 303-602-2261 and request an expedited appeal.
-If DHMP approves your request for an expedited appeal, DHMP will make a decision on your appeal as quickly as your health condition requires, but no later than three working days from the date of your request.
+If your life or health is in danger and you need DHMP to make a decision on your appeal right away, you can call DHMP Complaints and Appeals Department at 303-602-2261 and request an expedited appeal.
+If DHMP approves your request for an expedited appeal, DHMP will make a decision on your appeal as quickly as your health condition requires, but no more than 72 hours from the date of your request.
 If DHMP denies your request for an expedited appeal, DHMP will call you to let you know your request was denied.
 DHMP will also send you a letter within two calendar days of your request to let you know that your request was denied.
-The letter will let you know that you have the right to file a grievance if you are unhappy with DHMP’s decision.
+The letter will let you know that you have the right to file a complaint if you are unhappy with DHMP’s decision.
 You will get a written version of your appeal with this denial letter (if you filed your appeal verbally) that you must sign and send back to DHMP.
 DHMP will then review your appeal in the standard timeframe explained in the next section.

 To get help filing your appeal, you can: